Want to camp in Yosemite this summer? ACT NOW! - RV Travel

 Bookings for reservations in Yosemite National Park (California) in the Yosemite Valley open on Saturday, February 15, at 7:00 a.m., Pacific Time.
 For a few precious minutes, folks will vie to snap up a camping spot for dates from June 15 to July 14.
 According to a piece by Maura Fox in outsideonline.com, if you play your cards right, you might (emphasis on might) be able to secure a site.

 Read this story too late to qualify?
 In another month, the bookings for mid-July to mid-August will open.
-Save this page, mark it on your calendar–and be ready to click those keys like lightening!
+Save this page, mark it on your calendar – and be ready to click those keys like lightning!

 Leave a Comment